BDC Hamburger Icon

 Editors Score:9.3/10

-Paychex is ideal for managing all HR needs in one platform, including employee retirement.
-The vendor offers several retirement plans, dedicated support, and integrations with payroll and other functions, making it the best choice for all-in-one service.
+Paychex is ideal for managing employee retirement services and other HR needs in one platform.
+The vendor offers several retirement plans, dedicated customer support, and integrations with payroll and business insurance solutions, making it the best choice for an all-in-one retirement service.

 Thumbs Up Pros

-• Paychex provides an all-in-one platform to manage your business’s HR and employee retirement needs.
+• Paychex provides an all-in-one platform for managing your business’s HR and employee retirement needs.

 • The vendor offers thousands of investment options for its employee retirement plans.

-• The company lets you customize your employee retirement plans to meet the unique needs of your staff.
+• The company lets you customize your employee retirement plans to meet your staff's unique needs.

 Thumbs Down Cons

-• To get a quote, you have to speak with a local Paychex affiliate, which adds a layer of complexity to the process.
+• To get a quote, you must speak with a local Paychex affiliate, which adds a layer of complexity to the process.

 Editor's Rating9.3/10

-Small business owners have a lot of options for managing employees and their benefits.
-They can use different vendors, addressing their human resources needs with multiple platforms and products, or they can find an all-in-one provider with an all-inclusive system.
-The latter is particularly popular with small business owners for good reason: Keeping everything under one roof, so to speak, saves time, streamlines processes and automates a lot of manual tasks.
+Small businesses have a lot of options for managing employee benefits.
+They can use multiple vendors and platforms, or they can find an all-in-one provider.
+The latter is particularly popular with small business owners, and for good reason: Keeping everything under one roof saves time, streamlines processes and automates manual tasks.

 Paychex Retirement Services Editor's Rating: